-Besides “你好” (nǐ hǎo – hi, hello) and “很高兴认识你” (hěn gāoxìng rènshí nǐ – Nice to meet you), you can also say “幸会” (xìng huì; I’m charmed to meet you.) or “久仰” (jiǔyǎng; I`ve long been looking forward to meeting you), two proper expressions which will no doubt impress!
-Chinese people will always appreciate it if you can use some Chinese words, but make sure you know the exact meanings and use in the appropriate situations.
-Here are some Chinese greeting you need to know.
+You can use greetings like “你好” (nǐ hǎo; hi, hello) and “很高兴认识你” (hěn gāoxìng rènshí nǐ; Nice to meet you).
+Alternatively, you can say “幸会” (xìng huì; I’m charmed to meet you) or “久仰” (jiǔyǎng; I`ve long been looking forward to meeting you), which are proper expressions that will impress them.

 Chinese Chatting Etiquette

 4. Small Talk in Chinese Culture

 In Chinese culture, small talk is common and serves as an ice breaker.

 Questions such as “你吃了吗?”
 (Nǐ chīle ma?
 Have you eaten?) or “你去哪儿了？” (Nǐ qù nǎr le?
 Where have you been?) are commonly used.
 These questions are similar to “How are you?” in English culture, and a brief answer is sufficient.

 5. Do’s and Don’ts of Chinese Business Small Talk

 When conversing with Chinese people, it is safe to discuss topics such as climate, travel, scenery, and food.
 Sharing positive impressions of China in these aspects is always welcome.